oddlyfunctional/Gray-Scale/README.markdown

     GrayScale.METHODS;

 ## Notes
-Currently, it searches for the following css properties:
+Currently, it doesn't support alpha channel, and it searches for the following css properties:

-+ color
+*   color
-+ background-color
+*   background-color
-+ background-image (looking for gradients)
+*   background-image (looking for gradients)

 Convertion methods found at <http://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/>.
 There's no plans for image processing for now, so it won't gray-scale them.